 - an industry ‘kite mark’ and useful marketing tool

-- potential for reciprocal arrangements and mutual recognition with countries outside the EU, for example, USA or trading partners that have adopted the WCO Safe framework
+- potential for reciprocal arrangements and mutual recognition with countries outside the UK and EU, for example, USA or trading partners that have adopted the WCO Safe framework

-1.12 What are the benefits of a customs simplification AEO status?
+1.11 What the benefits of a customs simplification AEO status are

 You need to be an AEOC holder to benefit from:

-- moving goods in temporary storage between different member states
+- moving goods in temporary storage between different EU member states

 - a notification waiver when making an Entry in Declarant’s Records (EIDR)